HMC logo in a speech-bubble shape alongside the University of Warwick crest and the text “University of Warwick” on a blue background.

 • Support with publication and dissemination of research findings.

-Scroll down to find out more about action research, FAQs, our introductory webinar and registering your interest.
+Scroll down to find out more about action research, FAQs, our introductory webinar and registering your interest for 2027.

 Three students wearing white lab coats sit around a table conducting a hands-on science activity with pipettes and containers, while an adult supervisor in a lab coat stands behind them, smiling and observing in a bright classroom or laboratory setting.